rostygng/simple-discord-ticket-bot-/README.md

 ⚡ In built banner system - just copy and paste your imgur image link

 Know issues : ticket close / delete buttons dont work currently

+The best free bot hosting is skybots.tech just to let you know !